htet-khaing-win/ai_video_detector/progress.md

 - Solved color diffusion issue to ensure **full color fidelity** in extracted frames.
 - Enforced **16-frame consistency** across variable-length videos.
 - Optimized temp handling (SSD-based cache) and automatic cleanup post-extraction.

+### Video Caching Completed

+- Implemented a GPU-accelerated tensor caching pipeline to convert 210K video frame folders into .pt tensors for fast training.
+- Each cache file is saved with atomic writes, checksum verification, and automatic cleanup of failed or partial saves.
+- Completed 210,000 videos in 3.6 hours with only 1 verified failure (auto-removed to maintain integrity).
+- Checkpointing and integrity checks ensure resumable caching, 0 file corruption, and fully GPU-ready data for training.